scaralbi/scaralbi.github.io/content/resources/_index.md

 @ARTICLE{Malviya2016,
-author={Malviya, S. and Scalco, E. and Audic, S. and Vincent, F. and Veluchamy, A. and Poulain, J. and Wincker, P. and Iudicone, D. and De Vargas, C. and Bittner, L. and Zingone, A. and Bowler, C.}, title={Insights into global diatom distribution and diversity in the world&#39;s ocean}, journal={Proceedings of the National Academy of Sciences of the United States of America}, year={2016}, volume={113},
+author={Malviya, S. and Scalco, E. and Audic, S. and Vincent, F. and Veluchamy, A. and Poulain, J. and Wincker, P. and Iudicone, D. and De Vargas, C. and Bittner, L. and Zingone, A. and Bowler, C.}, title={Insights into global diatom distribution and diversity in the world's ocean}, journal={Proceedings of the National Academy of Sciences of the United States of America}, year={2016}, volume={113},